-Role Authorized Services none or write.
+Role Authorized Services none, read only or read/write.
+Update Firmware - Rights are delegated by the Crypto-Officer and can be none or write.
 Verify Image Signature - Rights are delegated by the Crypto-Officer and can be none or read.
-System Zeroize - Rights are delegated by the Crypto-Officer and can be none or allowed to zeroize the hard disk and firmware portion of flash by writing zeros to these areas.
+System Zeroize - Rights are delegated by the Crypto-Officer and can be none or allowed.to zeroize the hard disk and firmware portion of flash by writing zeros to these areas.
 VPN End User Send and receive network traffic - route traffic via the VPN TLS and VPN ESP interfaces.
 Cryptographic Encryption, Decryption and all CSP state management is outside the control of the VPN End User and is maintained by the cryptographic module according to the security policies of the Cryptographic Officer.